shiva1515/shiva1515.github.io/_posts/2019-06-08-Adversarial-Autoencoder.md

 **Theory of AAE**<br/>

-To make adversarial autoencoder, we first make train our autoencoder to make the same images.
-Why this we do earlier you will understand later, after the autoencoder part  trained now we trained our generator part now what we do is first we take sample from our dataset we pass it through encoder now we take sample and give it to the discriminator and make them labels as 0.and we took sample from real data p(z) and pass it to the discriminator and make them labels as1.<br/>
+To make adversarial autoencoder, we first train our autoencoder to make the same images.
+Why we do this earlier you will understand later, after the autoencoder part  trained now we trained our generator part now what we do is first we take sample from our dataset we pass it through encoder now we take sample and give it to the discriminator and make them labels as 0.and we took sample from real data p(z) and pass it to the discriminator and make them labels as1.<br/>

 Remember one thing here discriminator act as classifier it only classifies the data which is coming from the dataset and real distribution, and the discriminator work is to differentiate this.
 And we trained the discriminator until the discriminator not able to differentiate between the real dataset and fake and when this happens we understand that now our $q(z)$ is somewhat similar to the $p(z)$ and now we take a sample and pass through the decoder to make similar input.<br/>